Nammoora Mandara Hoove: Production

-The entire movie was shot without a screenplay.
-It is a true story of one of the Sunil Kumar Desai's assistant directors.
+After making thrillers, Nammoora Mandara Hoove was Desai's first film in romantic genre.
+The film saw Shivarajkumar and Prema uniting for second time after Om (1995).
 The film was entirely shot at Yana, Yellapura, Yekkambi, Sirsi and Banavasi in Uttara Kannada district of Karnataka.
+Vinayak Joshi made his acting debut as child artist with this film.

 Soundtrack

 Ilaiyaraaja composed the background score for the film and the soundtracks.
 The lyrics for the soundtracks were penned by K. Kalyan, V. Manohar, S.M.Patil and Doddarange Gowda.
 The album consists of seven soundtracks.
 The album was well received and is considered a major contributor in the film's success.
 All the songs were retained in the Tamil remake version.
+About the song, "Muthu Muthu Neera", Deepa Ganesh of The Hindu wrote "the folksy chorus, the melody tossing between highs and lows, and the summing up percussion patterns.
+The highlight is the solo flute which lands on a high from where the chorus soars."
+According to Krishna Prakasha Ulithaya, the song "Omkaradi Kande" was one of the Kannada songs for effectively using the silence.